Remember when you were young, and your parents would tell you the fable of ants saving up food crumbs for rainy days?

 It’s also worth noting that investments aren't liquid, meaning you can't withdraw them easily in case you need cash.
 This is especially true when it comes to real estate properties.

-This podcast talks about some of the most common questions that Filipinos have about investing and saving.
+The podcast below talks about some of the most common questions that Filipinos have about investing vs saving money.

 Should I Save or Invest?